kuszturareka/HQ/README.md

 ## Features
 ### Existing Features:

-1. Short and fun quiz which displays the results quickly.
+1. Short, fun and instructive quiz which displays the results quickly.
-2. Instructive
-3. Social Media/Enter Game and Next buttons
+2. Social Media/Enter Game and Next buttons

 ### Future Features:
  1. Adding a timer

  2. Changing the background image for every question, since it would probably make the game more appealing.

  3. Aligning the answers.

+ 4. Creating the possibility for the user to enter their nickname.

 ## Technologies Used
 ### Languages Used